 This is a high maintenance shrub that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting bees to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration:

 Austrian Copper Rose is recommended for the following landscape applications:

 Accent, Mass Planting, Hedges/Screening, General Garden Use

 Austrian Copper Rose features showy tomato-orange flowers with yellow centers at the ends of the branches from mid to late spring, which emerge from distinctive gold flower buds.
 The flowers are excellent for cutting.
-It has light green foliage throughout the season.
+It has light green deciduous foliage.
 The oval compound leaves turn yellow in fall.
-The fruit is not ornamentally significant.